gyulab/gyulab.github.io/_posts/Research@Gatech/2026-08-13-agentic-workflow-tcad.md

 git diff -- runs/<run_id>/input
 ```

-&nbsp;&nbsp;&nbsp;&nbsp;The goal is to fail early.
-If a placeholder remains unresolved, if an include file is missing, or if a generated sweep contains more cases than requested, the agent should block the run and ask for review.
+&nbsp;&nbsp;&nbsp;&nbsp;These checks catch simple problems before they consume compute time or a license.
+The agent should block the run and ask for review if a placeholder is unresolved, an include file is missing, or the generated sweep contains more cases than requested.

 <br>

-# Example: Unresolved `@Vd@`
+# Example: unresolved `@Vd@`

-&nbsp;&nbsp;&nbsp;&nbsp;A common source of failure is moving an input deck from a Workbench-style preprocessing flow into a standalone run without resolving placeholders.
+&nbsp;&nbsp;&nbsp;&nbsp;A common failure occurs when an input deck moves from a Workbench-style preprocessing flow to a standalone run with unresolved placeholders.
 A generic fragment might look like this:

 ```text
 Electrode {